Synerty/synerty-peek/docs/develop_plugins/DevelopPeekPlugins.rst

 :URL: `<https://bitbucket.org>`_

-SourceTree GUI to visually manage and interact with your Git repositories
+SourceTree to visually manage and interact with your Git repositories

 :URL: `<https://www.sourcetreeapp.com>`_